magnatronus/flutter-watchtips/README.md

 # watchtips

 This is an experiment to see if  can use Flutter to build an iOS app with an accompanying watchOS app.
-My first attempts using the beta prpduct were not successful so the idea was parked.
+My first attempts using the beta product were not successful so the idea was parked.
 Having now re-visited this I can now get a compiled blank watch app up and running with a Flutter app, so I will, in stages, try and re-create the WatchTips app using Flutter.

 My plan is to: